KEIO-LCLAB/CM_screening/README.md

    Please make a directory every user, which is named as &quot;\*\*\*\*\*\*\*\*&quot;(8-digit ID).
    If the data is CM patient's one, add into the former.
 If else, add into the latter.
    ![Alt text](directory_path_image.PNG)
 8. Execute make_model.py.
-After it, the classification result is shown.
+After it, the classification model is made, and the result of the Leave-one-out evaluation is shown.